1 taken to hospital with serious injures in barn fire in northwest Salt Lake City | Gephardt Daily

 SALT LAKE CITY, Utah, June 28, 2024 (Gephardt Daily) — One person was taken to a hospital in serious condition from injuries sustained in a barn fire Friday in northwest Salt Lake City.

-Firefighters are battling the fire near 3200 West and 3300 North, the Salt Lake City Fire Department said on social media at 10:13 a.m.
+Firefighters battled the fire near 3200 West and 3300 North, the Salt Lake City Fire Department said on social media at 10:13 a.m.

-“All roads around the area are closed to provide water shuttle operations.
-Please avoid the area to assist in fire operations,” the post says.
+Roads in the area temporarily were closed for water shuttle operations but reopened by 3:30 p.m.

+“Fire crews will remain on scene throughout the evening and night to monitor hotspots,” the post says.

 Gephardt Daily will update this story as more information becomes available.